Ohnoimded/carmagnole/README.md

 # La Carmagnole - Carmagnole (Le cul)

-Backend of Le Caramagnole Website, a not-so-leading newspaper with a focus on of NLP and ML.
+Backend of La Caramagnole Website, a not-so-leading newspaper with a focus on of NLP and ML.

 ## Description